hassanshaikley/AOTB/Notes.md

 Now:
   Make attacks work on tabbed out users
+  Unclutter global namespace
+  Swipe animation
+  Sometimes own bomb hurts you sometimes it doesn't

-  Render units in the proper location then play test Let config report on cooldown, and turn that into what tooltip used Unclutter global namespace
+  Let config report on cooldown, and turn that into what tooltip used

   NEXT:
     Implement Huntresss
     Make map look cool with random shit lmao (add clouds!)